-How to Calculate Fixed Asset Turnover Ratio using Calculator?
+How to Calculate Fixed Asset Turnover Ratio using a calculator?

 In the following calculator, the user calculates and updates the average net fixed assets in the calculator.
-The user may calculate daily, weekly, fortnightly, monthly or yearly average of the net fixed assets.
+The user may calculate the daily, weekly, fortnightly, monthly, or a yearly average of the net fixed assets.

 Fixed Asset Turnover Ratio Formula